 I heard an author once laugh over the question of which of her books took the longest to write.
 “Well, the first one, of course!”
 It had taken her whole life up to the point of its birth.
 In my case, But for the Streetlamps and the Moon and All the Stars took me thirty-one years to create.

-While I wrote constantly as a child, I didn’t write in adulthood until my pregnancy with Cailena, during which I wrote The Joy of Being Kicked.
-After her birth, I abandoned writing for two and a half years, until my pregnancy with Chloe, when on a whim I revisited The Joy of Being Kicked and it became my first publication credit.
+While I wrote constantly as a child, I didn’t write in adulthood until my pregnancy with Eldest, during which I wrote The Joy of Being Kicked.
+After her birth, I abandoned writing for two and a half years, until my pregnancy with Littlest, when on a whim I revisited The Joy of Being Kicked and it became my first publication credit.
 I wrote steadily since that moment of secret editing – embarrassed at first to even let my husband know of my lofty hopes.
 But write I did; mostly crap for about three years.
 The babies grew and so did I. Things started to sparkle.
-Chloe started playschool and stories were published, a couple of awards were won.
-In the year Chloe entered kindergarten, I received my first grant, began writing fiction full time, both won and aged out of the WGA’s Youth / Emerging Writer Award.
+Littlest started playschool and stories were published, a couple of awards were won.
+In the year Littlest entered kindergarten, I received my first grant, began writing fiction full time, both won and aged out of the WGA’s Youth / Emerging Writer Award.
 In 26 days, she starts grade one and I have a book, ready and waiting.

 It is the end of an era.